zenangst/Spots/README.md

 ## Key features

 - JSON based views that could be served up by your backend.
+- View based caching for controllers, table and collection views.
 - Supports displaying multiple collections, tables or regular views in the same container.
 - Features both infinity scrolling and pull to refresh, all you have to do is to setup delegates that conform to the public protocols on `SpotsController`.